Ripton's Rikert Nordic Center Welcomes Wintertime Athletes

 It's no secret that Vermont is a hot spot for cold-weather sports.
 According to a National Ski Areas Association report, 23 of the 470 ski areas operating in the United States during the 2019-20 season were in the Green Mountain State.
-This winter, open-air activities are likely to be even more popular as Americans practice physical distancing.
 For Vermonters looking to get in on the action, Rikert Nordic Center in Ripton is a remote and picturesque destination for dashing through the snow by ski, snowshoe or fat bike.

 Located on the Middlebury Bread Loaf School of English campus, the Middlebury College-owned terrain has attracted cross-country skiers and racers since the 1930s, Rikert general manager Michael Hussey said by phone.
 By the early 1980s, the center was known as the Carroll & Jane Rikert Nordic Center.
 When Hussey came on board in 2011, the name was shortened to Rikert Nordic Center.